 You may see messages related to the DD or active alerts.
 Press the appropriate buttons to ignore the message and continue.

-A field communicator requires a minimum of 1 Vdc across the connection leads to communicate.
-If necessary, increase the resistance at the connection point until 1 Vdc is achieved.
+To establish a connection via HART, there must be a 1 VDC across the connection leads to communicate.
+If necessary, increase the resistance at the connection point until 1 VDC is achieved.